Vincent Leonard: Auxiliary Bishop and Bishop of Pittsburgh

-On February 28, 1964, Leonard was appointed as an auxiliary bishop of the Diocese of Pittsburgh and Titular Bishop of Arsacal by Pope Paul VI.
-He received his episcopal consecration on April 21, 1964, from Bishop John Wright, with Bishops Richard Henry Ackerman and William G. Connare serving as co-consecrators.
+On February 28, 1964, Leonard was appointed as an auxiliary bishop of Pittsburgh and titular bishop of Arsacal by Pope Paul VI.
+He received his episcopal consecration at Saint Paul Cathedral in Pittsburgh on April 21, 1964, from Bishop John Wright, with Bishops Richard Henry Ackerman and William G. Connare serving as co-consecrators.
 He selected as his episcopal motto: Ut Christum Lucrifaciam ("That I may gain Christ").

 After Bishop Wright was named to head the Congregation for the Clergy, Leonard was appointed the ninth bishop of Pittsburgh on June 1, 1969.
-During his tenure, he became one of the first bishops in the United States to make his diocesan financial reports public, and established a due-process system to allow Catholics to appeal any administrative decision they believed was a violation of canon law.
-In 1974, he threatened three priests with disciplinary action for giving Communion in the hand when it was not yet permitted in the United States.
+During his tenure, he became one of the first bishops in the United States to make his diocesan financial reports public.
+He also established a due-process system to allow Catholics to appeal any administrative decision they believed was a violation of canon law.
+In 1974, Leonard threatened three priests with disciplinary action for giving the eucharist in the hand when it was not yet permitted in the United States.
 He also served on the Pro-Life Committee of the National Conference of Catholic Bishops and on the Health Affairs Committee of the United States Catholic Conference.

 Retirement and legacy

-Pope Paul II accepted Leonard's resignation as Bishop of Pittsburgh on June 30, 1983, due to arthritis.
+Pope John Paul II accepted Leonard's resignation as bishop of Pittsburgh on June 30, 1983, due to arthritis.
 Vincent Leonard died on August 28, 1994, from pneumonia at the Little Sisters of the Poor Home in Pittsburgh, at age 85.
 He is buried in Calvary Cemetery in the Hazelwood neighborhood of Pittsburgh.